CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

 === "Method 4: From CPAN"

+    The core of software is module implemented in `Perl` and it is available in the Comprehensive Perl Archive Network (CPAN).
+See the description [here](https://metacpan.org/pod/Convert::Pheno).

     !!!
 Warning "Required system-level libraries"

+        Before procesing with installation, we will need to install a few system level dependencies:

         * `libbz2-dev:` This is the development library for bzip2, which is used for data compression.
 There is no direct CPAN replacement, but Perl does have modules for handling bzip2 compressed data, such as IO::Compress::Bzip2 and Compress::Bzip2.
 However, these modules still rely on the system having the necessary libraries.

         * `zlib1g-dev:` This is the development library for zlib, which is another data compression library.
 Similar to bzip2, Perl has modules for zlib compression and decompression like Compress::Zlib, IO::Compress::Gzip, and IO::Uncompress::Gunzip.
 But these also depend on the system's zlib library.